samuelkim314/topo-phc-opt/README.md

 be sure to comment out the code at the top of the script that re-defines the directories `in_dir`, `out_dir`, and `log_dir`.
 The script will save the best results to a new directory with the suffix `-best`.

+### Bash scripts

+Due to the nature of the MPB Scheme interface (see above section), the Julia code calls various Bash scripts that in turn start MPB.
+These scripts are found in the `src/` directory with the `.sh` extension.
+Some of the lines in these scripts were written for our specific server (i.e. Supercloud) so yo u may need to adjust these for your own use.
+Also note you may need to change the permissions to make the files executable, i.e. through `chmod`.

 ### Variable structure

 The PhC is parameterized by `x` (and initialized by `x0`) which is a continuous vector, with length depending on the